deepchecks/deepchecks/docs/source/user-guide/general/showing_results.rst

 ---------------------------------------------

 This method displays a static version of the suite/check result.
-It converts all figures and charts into images. (no zoom, no dynamic legend) The result is a less detailed output, that doesn't require any javascript libraries or jupyter extensions in order to work.
+It converts all figures and charts into images (no zoom, no dynamic legend).
+The result is a less detailed output, that doesn't require any javascript libraries or jupyter extensions in order to work.